Kinesiology Program on Instagram

 Autism Clinic

 The Autism Clinic is part of the Kinesiology Department in the College of Communication and Education at California State University, Chico.
-Nationwide, the prevalence of autism has exploded.
-It is estimated that 1 in 68 children in the United States has autism.
+Nationwide, the prevalence of individuals being diagnosed with autism has exploded.
+It is estimated that 1 in 54 children in the United States are on the autism spectrum.
 Similar increases are recognized around the globe.

 Mission